fjvallarino/monomer/docs/design-decisions.md

 ### Make the state explicit

 Users take care of storing and providing the state to the library.
-This would be similar to how the model's fields are associated to widgets.
+This is similar to how the model's fields are associated to widgets.

 The advantage is that this makes the library more functionally pure.
-Plus, this would simplify its internals.
+It also simplify the internals and improve performance, since the merge process can be removed.

 The disadvantage is that it requires more boilerplate from part of the user, since fields for each of the widget's state need to be added to a global state